 Keith Stone is the primary editor of Classical Inquiries and co-editor of the CI Poetry Project.
 He is the Head Teaching Fellow of the Harvard College course Culture and Belief 22—The Ancient Greek Hero: Mythology and Facing Death and Fellow in Instructional Design, Comparative Study of Ancient Texts, and Research Publications at Harvard’s Center for Hellenic Studies.
 He earned his PhD from Harvard University in 2013 with a dissertation titled “Singing Moses’s Song: A Performance-Critical Analysis of Deuteronomy’s Song of Moses,” which was published under the same title in 2016 by the Ilex Foundation.
 Within ancient Israelite literature, religion, and history, his research focuses on the dynamics of performing in traditional settings, particularly within traditions linked to founders.
-Among his secondary interests are Northwest Semitic languages and inscriptions, land ideology, the psychology of abuse and trauma in biblical texts, and ancient Greek myth and hero cult.
+Among his secondary interests are Northwest Semitic languages and inscriptions, land ideology, and ancient Greek myth and hero cult.
 Professionally, his experience and goals include undergraduate education (e.g., student life, advising), educational technology development, instructional design, and language instruction at all levels.

 Noel Spencer is the web producer of Classical Inquiries.
 He is the Manager of Online Content and an Editorial Associate at the Center for Hellenic Studies in Washington, DC.
 He holds an MEd from Auburn University, where he concentrated on language and literature for secondary students.
 As part of his commitment to open access, he works with humanities students to develop their technological skills so that they can aid in the creation of freely accessible scholarly resources.